-Once a teacher has acquired tenure, s/he has a certain security of employment.
+Once a teacher has acquired tenure, they have a certain security of employment.
 Tenured teachers cannot be non-reengaged for reasons of surplus, but if there is a surplus in a certain category, tenured teachers may be placed on availability.
-Being placed on availability guarantees that, subject to certain mobility requirements, the teacher will still have a job, and will collect at least 90% of salary in his/her first 3 years of being on availability, 85% in his/her 4th or 5th year and 80% as of his/her 6th year.
+Being placed on availability guarantees that, subject to certain mobility requirements, the teacher will still have a job, and will collect at least 90% of salary in their first 3 years of being on availability, 85% in their 4th or 5th year and 80% as of their 6th year.

 For example, a teacher who began working for the Board on the first work day with a regular tacitly renewable contract this school year will acquire tenure, for all practical purposes, on June 2nd of next school year.
-S/he will be completing his/her second year, and since the Board would have had to non-reengage the teacher by June 1st, it is clear that two full years will be completed.
+They will be completing their second year, and since the Board would have had to non-reengage the teacher by June 1st, it is clear that two full years will be completed.
 (This is on the assumption that the teacher will not resign before June 30th).

-Any teacher, even if not in surplus, who succeeds in being hired by another School Board immediately after resigning from his/her former Board may transfer his/her tenure to the new Board.
+Any teacher, even if not in surplus, who succeeds in being hired by another School Board immediately after resigning from their former Board may transfer their tenure to the new Board.
 (Note that only tenure is transferred, not seniority, unless other conditions prevail.
 See below.)